Arispapav/IndexFileManager/devlog.md

 3. Design the B-tree and implement needed methods like insert and search functionaltiies
 4. Make sure in-memory operations work then try disk-
 5. Develop each command iteratively: create, open, insert, search, load, print, extract, and quit
-6. After each step make sure to perform tests to ensure functionality
+6. After each step make sure to perform tests to ensure functionality, also going to be using online gdb for compliation and debugging so ensure it works in cs1 and cs2 will be final step.